RikyDataScientist/daily-python-practice/README.md

-# 🐍 Python Codewars Solutions
+# 🐍 Python Daily Practice

-This repository contains my **daily Python solutions** for Codewars challenges.
+This repository contains my **daily Python practice** for Codewars challenges.
 The aim is to sharpen logical thinking, improve code readability, and develop algorithmic efficiency — one kata at a time.

 ---